lunarmint/lunarmint/README.md

-# Hey there! 👋

-**I'm Mint.**

-A Computer Science student enthusiastic over open-source software, and all things PC related.
+A Computer student enthusiastic about web application, privacy, ethical hacking, and sysadmin.

-• 👾 I'm a web app and Discord bot developer.
+• 👾 I'm a backend engineer.

-• ☠️ I've recently been taking an interest in ethical hacking.

-• 📚 I work regularly with: **Python**, **Java**, and **Javascript**.
+• 📚 I work regularly with: **Python**, **Java**, **Javascript**, and **Typescript**.

-• 🍛 Fun facts: I'm a guitar & piano player, a sort-of music composer, okay-ish cook, and a cat person!
+• 🍛 Fun facts: I'm a guitar & piano player, a sort-of music composer, okay-ish cook, and a huge fan of cats.

-• 🔎 Currently building a cool web app with Flask.

 ✨ You can reach out to me via email at **developer@chocomint.dev** or Discord at **Mint#0504**.